(Press ? for help, n and p for next and previous slide)

 Adding knowledge to speed-up problem solving and learning:

-Examples: Background Knowledge (Primitive Predicates): Leanred Hypothesis:
+Background Knowledge (Primitive Predicates):

 Yoshua Bengio: From System 1 Deep Learning to System 2 Deep Learning.